 Chrismansyah Rahadi(16 September 1949 – 30 March 2007) was born in Jakarta, as the second of three brothers from Laurens Rahadi and Hana.
-He graduated from high school in 1967, and had the opportunity of studying Architectural Engineering in APP Trisakti, but he dropped out on its third year.
+He graduated from high school in 1967 and had the opportunity of studying Architectural Engineering in APP Trisakti, but he dropped out on its third year.
 Chrisye initiated his career in music by joining the Sabda Nada Band in 1968, the short-lived group morphed into Gipsy (later famous Guruh Gipsy) in 1969 along with some change of personnel.

-Gipsy became a well respected band from Jakarta and had the most luxuriousequipment of the day.
+Gipsy became a well-respected band from Jakarta and had the most luxuriousequipment of the day.
 In 1971/1972 they flew to New York and played in the Ramayana Restaurant for about a year.
 Back to Indonesia, Chrisye managed to popularize the song Lilin-Lilin Kecil (Small Candles) winning the Youth Contest Prambors Songwriting Contest in 1977.
 His first albums Badai Pasti Berlalu and Sabda Alam managed to be very popular and successful in the domestic market.

-This would only be the beginning of a highly consolidated career through the 80’s and 90’s, he’s merely one of the biggest record sellers from all-time in Indonesia!
+This would only be the beginning of a highly consolidated career through the ’80s and ’90s, he’s merely one of the biggest record sellers from all-time in Indonesia!

 Let’s go to our album:

 In May 1978 Chrisye began work on his first (solo) album Sabda Alam (Nature’s Order), incorporating several songs by other artists and some written by himself, including the title song, which he recorded it after locking himself in the studio.
-The album, greatly influenced by Badai Pasti Berlalu(OST Lp) and drawing on the double tracking technique (the vocals are recorded twice to achieve fuller sound), was released in August that year.
-Heavily promoted in a campaign during which Chrisye was interviewed on the national television station TVRI and on radio.
+The album, greatly influenced by Badai Pasti Berlalu(OST Lp) and drawing on the double-tracking technique (the vocals are recorded twice to achieve fuller sound), was released in August that year.
+Heavily promoted in a campaign during which Chrisye was interviewed on the national television station TVRI and on the radio.

 The album eventually sold more than 400,000 copies! (phew)

-This renowned artist(still) remains unknown to most of the Western public, today we exclusively presents one of his greatest releases, full of melodic and harmonic beauty, Chrisye’s soulful interpretation are quite something.
-Supported by a sharp band with the always welcome participation of Yockie on keyboards, once more splitting the arrangements with Chrisye, the Lp got prog ballads, folk, disco, a fantastic version of Smaradhana (Guruh Gipsy’s song), female chorus, and one of the greatest Indonesian songs in my opinion, Anak Jalanan, this album are no joke!
+This renowned artist(still) remains unknown to most of the Western public, today we exclusively present one of his greatest releases, full of melodic and harmonic beauty, Chrisye’s soulfulinterpretation is quite something.
+Supported by a sharp band withthe always welcome participation of Yockie on keyboards, once more splitting the arrangements with Chrisye, the Lp got prog ballads, folk, disco, a fantastic version of Smaradhana (Guruh Gipsy’s song), female chorus, and one of the greatest Indonesian songs in my opinion, Anak Jalanan, this album is no joke!

-The ‘IM’ highlights are: Cita Secinta and Anak Jalanan.
+The ‘IM’ highlights are Cita Secinta and Anak Jalanan.